krutagna10/cine-book/README.md

 # Cine Book
-Cine Book is demo application used to book movie tickets
+Cine Book is an impressive demo application designed to provide a seamless movie ticket booking experience

 ### Links